tempelaar-team/qclab-dev/docs/interactive_docs/spin-boson-example/spin-boson.rst

     # Initialize the simulation object.
     sim = Simulation()
-    # Equip it with a SpinBoson model object.
+    # Equip it with a spin-boson model object.
     sim.model = SpinBoson()
-    # Attach the MeanField algorithm.
+    # Attach the mean-field algorithm.
     sim.algorithm = MeanField()
-    # Initialize the diabatic wavefunction.
+    # Initialize the diabatic wavevector.
-    # Here, the first state is the upper state and the second is the lower state.
+    # Here, the first vector element refers to the upper state and the second
+    # element refers to the lower state..
     sim.state.wf_db = np.array([1, 0], dtype=complex)

+This is bound to run the spin-boson model using default values for the model constants.
+Following the definitions from `Tempelaar & Reichman 2019 <https://doi.org/10.1063/1.5000843>`_, the model constant values are `kBT=1.0`, `E=0.5`, `V=0.5`, `A=100`, `W=0.1`, and `l_reorg=0.005`.
 Finally, we can run the simulation and visualize the results:

 .. code-block:: python